Shia Islam in Saudi Arabia: In Medina

-Shiite pilgrims go to Jannat al Baqi mainly to visit the grave of Fatimah and Ahl al-Bayt who are buried in the cemetery of Jannat al-Baqi' but no visit of other Sahabah in Islam.
-Many incidences of not following the rules of the place happened by Shiite in this region specifically resulting in the arrest which most of the times were released later.
-Shiites and Sunni Hanafi, Shafi'is, Barelvis, and Dawoodi Bohra Ismailis usually pray near graves of Ahl al-Bayt but in Wahhabism this act is considered as shirk.
-In Saudi Arabia, most of the people follow an interpretation of Sunni Islam called Wahhabism, which does not allow practices like praying near graves of Ahl al-Bayt in Jannat al Baqi.
+Shiite pilgrims go to Jannat al Baqi mainly to visit the grave of Fatimah and Ahl al-Bayt who are buried in the cemetery of Jannat al-Baqi' but no visit of other Sahabah in Islam due to animosity towards them.
+Shiites, some Sunnis, and Dawoodi Bohra Ismailis usually pray near graves of Ahl al-Bayt but in traditional Sunni belief this act is considered as shirk (polytheism or idolatry), as they do not allow practices like praying near or to graves of Ahl al-Bayt in Jannat al Baqi.

-Early 2009, several people grabbed stones, sand from the grave of Fatimah (who is daughter of Muhammad and the wife of Ali) in order to make turbahs out of them which is not permissible according certain interpretations of Sunni Islam, like Wahhabism.

 Late 2011, an Australian man was charged for not following the law and involved with blasphemy and sentenced to 500 lashes and 2 years in jail; the latter sentence was later reduced.
 Also late 2011, a prominent Shiite Canadian cleric, Usama al-Attar, was arrested for unknown reasons but possibly because of his criticism of the kingdom's response to uprisings in Yemen and Bahrain.
 He was released on the same day, declaring the arrest entirely unprovoked.